Policy last updated

 This guidance contains the following chapters:

-- Step by step guide to completing the Annual Report
+- Guide to completing the Annual Report

-- Completing the ‘About our school’ commentary in SPOT
+- Completing the ‘About our school’ commentary

-- Attestation and endorsement
+- Endorsement and attestation

 - Quality assurance